Dorothy Day homeless shelter

 The Dorothy Day shelter is a homeless shelter campus in Saint Paul, Minnesota, United States.
 The project is centered around the site of the Dorothy Day Center built in downtown Saint Paul in 1981.
 The shelter is named after American Catholic and social activist Dorothy Day.
 The Dorothy Day Center started as a drop-in center for meals to help the homeless population in downtown Saint Paul.
 The facility is operated by Catholic Charities of St. Paul and Minneapolis in coordination with Ramsey County, Minnesota.

 The new Higher Ground St. Paul facility was planned to provide around twice as much space as the Dorothy Day Center.
-Construction on the Higher Ground St. Paul housing program began in 2015 and was opened on January, 2017 located next to the Dorothy Day Center site.
+Construction on the Higher Ground St. Paul housing program began in 2015 and was opened in January 2017 located next to the Dorothy Day Center site.
 The Higher Ground facility serves the downtown Saint Paul homeless population by providing emergency shelter as well as more permanent housing.

-The original Dorothy Day Center was demolished on September, 2017.
+The original Dorothy Day Center was demolished in September 2017.
 The new Saint Paul Opportunity Center and Dorothy Day Residence facility under construction on the previous Dorothy Day Center location is expected to be completed by July 2019.
 The Dorothy Day Center provided approximately eight million meals to the community during the duration of its operations over 36 years.